The Value of Strategic Alignment and Roadmaps

 Supports strategic decision-making process

 All too often, organisations make decisions based on budgets rather than a holistic strategy.
 This budget-focused approach often leads to departmental infighting as departments fight for resources to push for their agendas.
-With a strategic roadmap, key decision-makers will not have an objective understanding of the organisation’s strategic direction, objectives and activities without the potential politicised views or biases.
+With a strategic roadmap, key decision-makers will not have an objective understanding of the organisation’s strategic direction, objectives, and activities without the potential politicised views or biases.
 This ensures that only projects and investments that achieve the greatest value for the organisation as a whole are selected.

 Facilitate greater long-term planning